haconmagnus/syne-token/README.md

-# syne-token
+# SYNTHEON
-SYNTHEON Token Metadata Repo
+Official repository for the SYNTHEON (SYNE) token.
+Stay tuned for utility apps, smart contracts, and more.